The Big Book Of: Publication history

 The Big Books were published between 1994 and 2000.
 Just over half of them (ten out of seventeen) were written by a single author (including Doug Moench and John Wagner), with Jonathan Vankin taking over the writing of the later volumes.

 A wide range of artists worked on the stories.
 Notably it was the first American work for Frank Quitely.
-Rick Geary reckons he is the only artist to contribute to all seventeen volumes.
+Rick Geary believes he is the only artist to contribute to all seventeen volumes.
 E.C. alums Joe Orlando, George Evans and Marie Severin are present as are Russ Heath and Gray Morrow.
 The Big Books were the last stands of masters of horror Tom Sutton and Pat Boyette.
 Other artists who were regular contributors to the series as a whole include Bob Fingerman, Eric Shanower, Lennie Mace, Randy DuBurke, James Romberger, Salgood Sam, Steve Leialoha, Joe Sacco, Roger Langridge, and Alec Stevens.

 Wild Women

 Slated for a 2001 release, Paradox had planned to publish the 18th book in the series, The Big Book of Wild Women.
-The book is narrated by "Susie the Floozie" and was to profile notable women throughout history who had made an impact on American culture while pushing the envelope of unconventional behavior.
+The book is narrated by "Susie the Floozie" and was to profile notable women throughout history who had made an impact on American culture, while pushing the envelope of unconventional behavior.
 Among the women to be profiled were risqué nightclub singer-comic Rusty Warren, B-movie goddess Tura Satana, presidential candidate Victoria Woodhull, 19th century sex star Lola Montes, legendary seductress Cleopatra, scandalous writer Anaïs Nin, and kinky pin-up icon Bettie Page.
-According to DC, however, the book is in a perpetual "pre-production", even though much of the work on the book was completed by the contributing artists.
+DC Comics stated at the time that the book was in a perpetual "pre-production", even though much of the work on the book was completed by the contributing artists.

 Titles

-Urban legends
+Urban Legends

-Published in 1994 with writers Robert Boyd, Jan Harold Brunvand, and Robert Loren Fleming; the Big Book of Urban Legends won the 1995 Eisner Award for Best Anthology.
-Collected by Brunvand, the two hundred tales in this volume are folklore for our times.
+Published in 1994 with writers Robert Boyd, Jan Harold Brunvand, and Robert Loren Fleming, The Big Book of Urban Legends won the 1995 Eisner Award for Best Anthology.
+Collected by Brunvand, the two hundred tales in this volume are folklore for modern times.